 Yosemite, also known as OS X Yosemite, is the eleventh Mac Operating System (OS) released by Apple Inc. for its computers.
 Yosemite followed a strict renovation of OS X, especially regarding the user interface.
 This article will give you a step-by-step guide on how you can download iPhoto in Yosemite OS, how to update iPhoto in general, and a brief guide to Photos.

-If you, too, are curious about the beloved iPhoto and want to get it back, continue reading below.
+Apple has discontinued iPhoto and Aperture, but you can use a few tricks if you still want to update iPhoto for Yosemite.
+If you are curious about the beloved iPhoto and want to get it back, continue reading below.

 Update iPhoto For Yosemite From App Store